vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 "Bhatta Lollatenāpi 'tadādyanta' iti evameva vyākhyāyi sva Vivrtau"

 S. N., 34.
-Bhatta Kallaţa, as already stated before, is referred to as & Siddha and, therefore, must have been a very old man in the time of King Avanti Varman (856 A. D.) He, therefore, must have written his Spanda Kārikā or rather given publicity to Vasugupta's posthumous work so called, as we have explained before, some time in the middle of the second quarter of the 9th century; and Lollața, his younger contemporary, commented upon the same towards the end of the same quarter of that century.
+Bhatta Kallaṭa, as already stated before, is referred to as & Siddha and, therefore, must have been a very old man in the time of King Avanti Varman (856 A. D.) He, therefore, must have written his Spanda Kārikā or rather given publicity to Vasugupta's posthumous work so called, as we have explained before, some time in the middle of the second quarter of the 9th century; and Lollața, his younger contemporary, commented upon the same towards the end of the same quarter of that century.
 It is probable that Lollata also like Kallata was Vasugupta's pupil.
-The fact that Lollaţa wrote some philosophical works also is further supported by Abhinaya's referring to him as a
+The fact that Lollaṭa wrote some philosophical works also is further supported by Abhinaya's referring to him as a

 128